 Why to attend

-36th International Congress on Prevention of Diabetes and Complications gives you an opportunity to broaden your thinking and knowledge by listening to ideas and theories and recent developments in Diabetes.
-Diabetes Meeting 2025 can give you a wonderful opportunity to meet and interact with fellow researchers, experts across the World.
+37th International Congress on Prevention of Diabetes and Complications gives you an opportunity to broaden your thinking and knowledge by listening to ideas and theories and recent developments in diabetes care.
+Diabetes Meeting 2026 conference can give you a wonderful opportunity to meet and interact with fellow researchers, experts across the World.
 It also allows you to meet new people.

 Benefits of attending: